 Transfer SUccess Orientation will be your passport to becoming a Redhawk.
-You'll register for classes, get your ID card, and learn important university knowledge and resources.
+Please visit this link to learn more information about how to register for your orientation session.

 4. Submit Deposit & Pay

 Students admitted for Fall quarter must confirm enrollment by paying a $200

 tuition deposit by May 1 or within 30 days of acceptance.